Plate Surrender in NevadaCompare Car Insurance Quotes in 3 Steps

 For more information on Nevada, visit our relocation guide.

-You have 30 days to notify the DMV of your move by submitting a Change of Address Notification.
+Notify the DMV of your move by submitting a Change of Address Notification.
 If you still have your license plates, surrender them with the notification, as well.
 If you’ve already surrendered your plates to your new state, include instead a notarized Lost, Stolen, or Mutilated License Plate Affidavit.

 Now what to expect when moving by visiting our Moving Out of Nevada page.